-Bombs kill 138 in Easter Day attacks on Sri Lankan churches, hotels
+Bombs kill 138, wound hundreds in Easter attacks on Sri Lanka churches, hotels

 The military had been deployed, according to a military spokesman, and security stepped up at Colombo’s international airport.

-One of the explosions was at St Anthony’s Shrine, a Catholic Church in Kochcikade, Colombo, which is a tourist landmark.
+One of the explosions was at St. Anthony’s Shrine, a Catholic Church in Kochcikade, Colombo, a tourist landmark.

 St. Sebastian’s posted pictures of destruction inside the church on its Facebook page, showing blood on pews and the floor, and requested help from the public.